signalfx/apmworkshop/apm/k8s/README.md

 This can be deployed in your k3s cluster with the Splunk SignalFx agent already running...

 `source deploy-java-autogen.sh` deploys the container which will automatically generate spans for the request to `https://api.github.com`
+You can edit this script to change the target URL for testing.

 `source delete-java-requests.sh` deletes the container.

+If you have the Splunk SignalFx SmartAgent running in a non localhost mode, alter the file:
+`java-requests-autogen-pod.yaml` and change the
+`      value: http://$(MY_NODE_NAME):9080/v1/trace` stanza to your the DNS or IP value of your Splunk SignalFx SmartAgent